sandordargo/sandordargo.github.io/_posts/2022-11-16-cpp23-expected.md

 }
 ```

-In the above example we saw how to return either an expected or an unexpected value.
+In the above example, we saw how to return either an expected or an unexpected value.
 Now let's see how we can use them.

 ```cpp
 #include <iostream>